 The Centre for Research and Education on Women and Work (CREWW), is an organized research unit housed within the Sprott School of Business, Carleton University.
 The Centre’s mission is “to facilitate and disseminate research on women and work to both academics and the broader community.”
 Over the last 25 years, CREWW’s programs have provided significant leadership development education for more than 600 women.

-In 1992, founding director Lorraine Dyke established the Centre for Research and Education on Women and Work (CREWW) as a vehicle for delivering a new management development program for women at work.
+In 1992, Founding Director Dr. Lorraine Dyke established the Centre for Research and Education on Women and Work (CREWW) as a vehicle for delivering a new management development program for women at work.

-Sprott Accounting Professor Merridee Bujaki has been CREWW’s director since 2013.
-Since 2013, the centre has conducted a number of major research projects with findings made accessible to the public.
-These studies have looked at career issues faced by women in the federal public service, career issues in the high-tech sector, work values, and retention over the life-cycle.
+Over the past 25 years, CREWW has conducted a number of major research projects with findings made accessible to the public.
+These studies have looked at career issues faced by women in the federal public service, career issues in the high-tech sector, work values, and retention of/compensation for female employees.

-Outreach is conducted through events like the Women in Management Speaker Series, an annual spring and fall workshop on topics including sexual harassment, female entrepreneurship and pay equity.
+Outreach is conducted through events like the Women in Management Speaker Series, an annual spring and fall workshop on topics pertinent to the Centre and its mission and research.
 In 2017, RBC partnered with CREWW to support the creation of a Distance Education initiative.

-The 2017 merger with Carleton’s Centre for Women in Politics and Public Leadership (CWPPL) has allowed the centres to share resources and more effectively advance female leadership.
-Clare Beckton, executive in residence at CREWW and founder of the former CWPPL, leads the continuation of the Advancing Women in Leadership Program (AWLP) beyond the merger.
+The 2017 merger with Carleton’s Centre for Women in Politics and Public Leadership (CWPPL) allowed the two centres to share resources and more effectively advance female leadership.
+Clare Beckton, Executive in Residence at CREWW and Founder of the former CWPPL, leads the continuation of the Advancing Women in Leadership Program (AWLP) beyond the merger.

 The program helps women at the mid-point in their careers to acquire new insights, organizational knowledge, and skills.
 Launched in 2014, in partnership with Goldcorp Inc., the AWLP focuses on the inner journey of authentic, creative and ethical leadership for women in business, government, and civil society.
 As of 2018, in light of the increased support from Goldcorp Inc., the program is now more accessible to Indigenous women leaders.